Eburon-AI/supertonic/web/README.md

-# Supertonic Web Example
+# Eburon TTS Web Example

-This example demonstrates how to use Supertonic in a web browser using ONNX Runtime Web.
+This example demonstrates how to use Eburon TTS in a web browser using ONNX Runtime Web.

 ## 📰 Update News